Unbounded $\mathfrak{sl}_3$-laminations and their shear coordinates: Unbounded sl(3) -laminations and their shear coordinates

 Unless otherwise stated, an \emph{isotopy} in a marked surface $(\Sigma,\bM)$ means an ambient isotopy in $\Sigma$ relative to $\bM$, which preserves each boundary interval setwisely.
-An \emph{ideal arc} in $(\Sigma,\bM)$ is an immersed arc in $\Sigma$ with endpoints in $\bM$ which has no self-intersection except for its endpoints, and not isotopic to one point.
+An \emph{ideal arc} in $(\Sigma,\bM)$ is an immersed arc in $\Sigma$ with endpoints in $\bM$ which has no self-intersection except possibly at its endpoints, and not isotopic to one point.

 An \emph{ideal triangulation} is a triangulation $\tri$ of $\Sigma$ whose set of $0$-cells (vertices) coincides with $\bM$.
-The conditions (S1)--(S3) ensure the existence of such an ideal triangulation, and the positive integer in (S2) gives the number of $1$-cells (edges), which are necessarily ideal arcs.
+The conditions (S1), (S2) ensure the existence of such an ideal triangulation, and the positive integer in (S2) gives the number of 2-cells (triangles).
+The $1$-cells (edges) are necessarily ideal arcs.
 In this paper, we always consider an ideal triangulation without \emph{self-folded triangles} of the form

-Such an ideal triangulation exists by the condition (S4).
+Such an ideal triangulation exists by the condition (S3).
 See, for instance, \cite[Lemma 2.13]{FST}.
 For an ideal triangulation $\tri$, denote the set of edges (resp. interior edges, triangles) of $\tri$ by $e(\tri)$ (resp. $e_{\interior}(\tri)$, $t(\tri)$).
 Since the boundary intervals belong to any ideal triangulation, $e(\tri)=e_{\interior}(\tri) \sqcup \bB$.
 By a computation on the Euler characteristics, we get

 It is useful to equip $\tri$ with two distinguished points on the interior of each edge and one point in the interior of each triangle, as shown in \cref{fig:sl3_triangulation}.
 The set of such points is denoted by $I(\tri)=I_{\mathfrak{sl}_3}(\tri)$.
 This set will give the vertex set of the quiver $Q^\tri$ associated with $\tri$: see \cref{subsec:cluster_sl3}.
 Let $I^{\mathrm{edge}}(\tri)$ (resp. $I^{\mathrm{tri}}(\tri)$) denote the set of points on edges (resp. faces of triangles) so that $I(\tri)=I^{\mathrm{edge}}(\tri) \sqcup I^{\mathrm{tri}}(\tri)$, where we have a canonical bijection